Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockURLs-ForcepointNGFW/readme.md

 ##Compose image to add in the incident
 This action will compose the Forcepoint image to add to the incident comments.

-##Check if security policy exists in SMC
-*  If a security policy exists in the SMC firewall then check for the presence of URLs.
-*  If the security policy does not exist then terminate with the error that policy rule not found.

 ##For each malicious URL received from the incident
--	If a security policy rule with respect to URLs are found:<br>
- ***i)*** List of all URLs that are already blocked in firewall. <br>

--	If a security policy rule with respect to URLs are not found:<br >
-  ***i)*** Then list of all such URLs are made and collectively blocked by firewall.<br>
+###Check if URL is present in URL List Name
+* If URL is present in URL List Name then check if URL List is part of security policy rule.
+* If URL is not present in URL List Name then add the URL to URL List Name.
+Incident comment created with URL blocked by Playbook.

+###Check if URL List is part of security policy in SMC
+*  If a security policy exists in the SMC firewall for URL List Name then URL is already blocked.
+Incident comment created with URL already blocked.
+*  If the security policy does not exist for URL List name then security policy is created for URL List Name.

-- A combined incident comment is created for both the cases as shown below and incident is closed.<br>
+- Incident comment from both the cases are combined.
+- The incident comments are shown below for reference.
 - The incident comments are shown below for reference.

 ##Incident comment